timpeq/EEN/README.md

 # EEN-TS
-EEN is a TypeScript module providing access to EEN's public API.
+EEN is a TypeScript module providing access to EEN's API.